WilliamJohnsonJr/cd0157-Server-Deployment-and-Containerization/README.md

 All Python references had to be changed to Python 3.9 to be compatible with AWS Lambda.

 Role expires after 1 hour.
+Add "AdministratorAccess" to UdacityFlaskDeployCBKubectlRole in AWS console.

 Original README below.